RandomSearch18/marvellous-mapping-machine/README.md

 python3 -m venv .venv
 ```

-If you're on a school computer, you can't create a venv in your `:H` drive, so create it on the `C:` drive.
+If you're on a school computer, you can't create a venv in your `H:` drive, so create it somewhere on the `C:` drive.
 E.g. in Git Bash:

 ```bash
 py -m venv "$USERPROFILE/venvs/marvellous-mapping-machine"